test388/nycicarusdev/_posts/events/2015-06-21-mad-love-summer-show-and-tell.md

 ---
 layout: article
-title: "Book Launch of Psychiatry Disrupted: Theorizing Resistance and Crafting the (R)evolution by Dr. Bonnie Burstow"
+title: "Book Launch of Psychiatry Disrupted by Dr. Bonnie Burstow"
 categories: events
 description: "Custom written post descriptions are the way to go... if you're not lazy."
 modified: 2011-02-02T11:57:41-04:00